Brookside (TV series): Storylines

 Despite the popularity of "The Body Under the Patio", the storyline signified a shift towards more controversial and sensational plots that attracted criticism to both Brookside and the then-producer, Mal Young.
-These included a cult led by religious Simon Howe (Lee Hartney) that blew up Number 5 in a suicide pact, a mysterious unidentified killer virus, and the 1996 Simpson incest storyline.
-Despite attempts to shed its reputation for sensational and implausible stories by returning to grounded and issue-led storylines in 1998, Brookside never managed to recover.
-As well as the more outrageous elements, Brooksides storylines also featured adultery, divorce, surrogacy, artificial insemination, armed sieges, mental health, debt, jealousy, domestic rivalry, teenage pregnancy, elder abuse, teacher-student relationships, unemployment, attempted suicide and organised crime.
+These included a cult led by religious fanatic Simon Howe (Lee Hartney) that blew up Number 5 in a suicide pact, a mysterious unidentified killer virus, and the 1996 Simpson incest storyline.
+Although attempts were made to shed its reputation for sensationalism and implausibability by returning to grounded, issue-led storylines in 1998, Brookside never managed to recover.

+As well as the more outrageous elements, Brooksides storylines also featured adultery, divorce, surrogacy, artificial insemination, armed sieges, mental health, debt, jealousy, domestic rivalry, teenage pregnancy, elder abuse, teacher-student relationships, unemployment, homelessness, attempted suicide and organised crime.